 Travel protection is highly recommended for all travelers.

 Travel protection covers you for more than trip cancellation.
 Most likely your medical insurance will not cover you out of state, and definitely not internationally.

 Read the policies carefully.
 If your concern is cancellations due to weather, or an illness in the family, make sure the policy you chose covers you for those incidents.

-World Nomads and other major travel insurance companies offer theft riders to cover most equipment.
+Many insurance companies offer theft riders to cover most equipment.
 It’s always worth checking with your insurance agent to discover what is already covered by your homeowners or renter’s policy.

 Don’t assume your home automotive insurance policy will cover you overseas.
 Do some advance research to find out if you’re covered and if not, what additional coverage you need to buy from the rental company.
 The CDW that comes with most gold credit cards doesn’t cover you for liability, so people who don’t have automotive insurance should be sure to investigate options to be sure they’re completely covered.